 Panels need to be aware of the sort of stresses and worries going through a child's mind when involved in legal proceedings.
-This can relate to a fear of the unknown, pressure to withdraw the complaint, fear of retaliation or of publicity, having to relate intimate personal details in front of strangers, and insensitive questioning.
+This can relate to a fear of the unknown, pressure to withdraw the complaint, fear of retaliation or of publicity, having to relate intimate personal details in front of strangers and insensitive questioning.
 Children may worry about having to repeat bad language, being shouted at, not being believed, having to give their address, being sent away or being sent to prison.
-Perhaps the greatest problem that a child might have to cope with is a feeling of guilt
+Perhaps the greatest problem that a child might have to cope with is a feeling of guilt.

 Panels should never underestimate how little of the proceedings a child understands.
 A child may not admit to the fact that they do not understand something, so vigilance and some second-guessing are vital.

-The Civil Procedure Rules (which are applied by Panels) allow a broad discretion as to how evidence is given in the proceedings, and may allow a child witness to give evidence through a video link or by any other means such as the video tape of a memorandum interview conducted in the context of a criminal investigation.
+The procedural rules1 for Panels allow a broad discretion as to how evidence is given in the proceedings, and permit a child witness to give evidence through a video link or by any other means such as the video tape of an interview conducted in the context of a criminal investigation.